-Charge Sustaining Mild Hybrids
+B. Charge Sustaining mild Hybrids

-Supercapacitors can be used alone in place of batteries in mild charge sustaining hybrid vehicles.
+Supercapacitors can be used alone in place of batteries in mild, charge sustaining hybrid vehicles.
 As shown in [26, 27], this can be done by operating the hybrid vehicle on the electric drive only when the power demand is less than the power capability of the electric motor; when the vehicle power demand exceeds that of the electric motor, the engine is operated to meet the vehicle power demand plus to provide the power to recharge the supercapacitor unit.
 In this mode, the electric machine is used as a generator and the engine operating point is near its maximum efficiency line (torque vs. RPM).
 The recharging power is limited by the power of the electric machine because most superacapacitors have a pulse power efficiency greater than 95% for W/kg values of 1-2.5 kW/kg (see Table 4).
 This control strategy is intended to keep the engine from operating in the low efficiency part of the Torque, RPM map.
-As indicated in Figure 6, the size (kW) of the electric motor can be relatively small even for large passenger cars using V-8 engines.
+As indicated in Figure 4, the size (kW) of the electric motor can be relatively small even for large passenger cars using V-8 engines.
+The small power of the electric motor results in a relatively low additional cost for the hybrid driveline components.